MicrosoftDocs/customer-insights/ci-docs/data/b2b/b2b-overview.md

 ## Segment exports

 You can export segment tables from Customer Insights.
-Segments are built on the *account* table or the *contact* table.
+Segments can represent a list of accounts or contacts.
 To export account segments as is, the target system needs to support pure account segments.
 This is the case for [LinkedIn](../export-linkedin-ads.md) when you choose the **company** option while defining the export.

 All other target systems require fields from the contact table.